Legacy modernization without freezing the business

 We take ownership of systems that still run today, but increasingly slow change, raise maintenance cost and make every new decision risky.

-less debt
+Less debt

 in the most critical system areas

-safe stages
+Safe stages

 without stopping the business

-higher predictability
+Higher predictability

-for cost and change delivery
+for cost and change rollout

 Signals that legacy is already expensive